Privacy Notice for California Residents

 Sharing of Personal Information

 CDS may disclose personal information to a third party in connection with a valid business purpose.
-In the event CDS discloses personal information to a third party for a business purpose, CDS will put a contract in place with the third party (i) describing the business purpose, (ii) stating that the third party will only use the personal information for the business purpose described, (iii) requiring the third party to maintain the confidentiality of the personal information, (iv) stating that the third party is prohibited from selling the personal information, and (v) stating that the third party is prohibited from re-identifying any personal information that has been de-identified.
-In the preceding twelve (12) months, CDS has not disclosed personal information to any third parties in connection with a business purpose.
+In the event CDS discloses personal information to a third party for a business purpose, CDS will put a contract in place with the third party (i) describing the business purpose, (ii) stating that the third party will only use the personal information for the business purpose described, (iii) requiring the third party to maintain the confidentiality of the personal information, and (iv) stating that the third party is prohibited from selling the personal information; (v) stating that the third party is prohibited from re-identifying any personal information that has been de-identified.
+In the preceding twelve (12) months, CDS has not disclosed personal information in connection with a business purpose.

 • The categories of personal information CDS has collected about you